FredrikM97/TScheme/README.md

 This program allow the user to edit all scheduled tasks accessed in windows By using this program to disable unnecessary tasks it is possible to speed up the computer.

+*  Note: In order to see all scheduled tasks (NT instance\system) the code need to be run as Administrator

 print(category)
     category: info, suggested, disabled, ignored